A full cottage garden bed costs about the same as dinner out. Ten packets of seed, some compost, and a free afternoon. That is the whole investment.

 Stretching the Budget Even Further

-Swap with neighbors.
-One packet of cosmos contains 40 to 60 seeds.
+- Swap with neighbors.
+One packet of cosmos contains 40-60 seeds.
 You need maybe 8 for a 4x8 bed.
-Trade the extras.
+Trade the extras for something you do not have.

-Check dollar stores and end-of-season sales.
-Walmart and Dollar Tree carry Burpee and American Seed packets for $0.50 to $1.25 in spring.
-The germination rate is slightly lower than specialty companies, but still above 70% for most varieties.
+- Check dollar stores in spring.
+Dollar Tree and Walmart carry Burpee and American Seed packets for $1-2.
+Germination rate is slightly lower than specialty companies, but still above 70% for most varieties.

-Skip the compost.
+- Skip the compost.
 If your soil grows weeds, it will grow flowers.
-Compost helps, but it is not required.
+Compost helps, but it is not required for any of these varieties.

 The Supplies You Already Have

-By July, you will have armloads of flowers from a patch of dirt that cost less than a large pizza.
+By July, you will have armloads of flowers from a patch of dirt that cost about the same as a large pizza.